prumat4/Base64-codec/README.md

 # base64-codec
 The project structure includes a single header file `(base64.hpp)` containing class declarations for Base64, Decoder, and Coder, and separate implementation files `(base64.cpp, decoder.cpp, coder.cpp)` for each class.
+In demonstration-files folder u can find:
+- `test.txt`- file with text that will be encoded
+- `test-encoded.txt` - encoded test.txt
+- `test-decoded.txt` - decoded test-encoded.txt file

 ## Software requirements (optional)
 Cmake && c++11